 Not All Rescue Centres Are Good

+Anyone can set up a rescue.
+They are as yet unregulated and there is no requirement for rescue centres to employ knowledgable, qualified staff.
+Even the bigger organisations have limited resources and re-homing procedures and post-re-homing advice can be patchy.
 Always go to a breed rescue or a centre that has a proven reputation: some “rescue” centres are fronts for puppy farms.
-Many rescue centres are set up by, albeit well-meaning, individuals who may not have the expertise or resources to rehabilitate dogs properly.
-Most rescue centres rely on volunteers with varying amounts of experience.
+Many rescue centres are set up by well-meaning individuals who may not have the expertise or resources to rehabilitate dogs properly and that can become overwhlemed quickly by a contsant strream of unwanted dogs.
+Most rescue centres rely on volunteers, also with varying amounts of experience,for whom they provide limited, if any, training.
 Not all paperwork is trustworthy, including vaccination records and microchip papers, and rescues do not usually have the resources to confirm or check sources.
-Some rescue centres operate mainly via web sites with fosterer carers in various parts of the country so it can be difficult to assess them in advance.
+Some rescue centres operate mainly via web sites with foster carers in various parts of the country, so it can be difficult to assess them in advance.
 Bear in mind, anyone can set up a rescue centre and start importing, re-homing and fostering dogs.

 There is a site that reviews rescue centres here.